LAST UPDATED: 24.05.2022

 This old workhorse (check out those tyres!) has a 4 litre engine and averages 18 miles per gallon.
 We love the Road-Runner decal on the door!

 We spoke briefly about whether he ever gets any hassle from authorities – police and council ‘officials’ – as he always wild camps.
-But John replied that he’s never had any trouble at all, never even being asked to move on!
+But John replied that he’s never had any trouble at all and never even been asked to move on!
 Well, who would mess with a van like that?!

 After a night or two somewhere, he always moves on to a new location – the eternal nomad.
 Good on you, John!